An epic, privately guided road trip that uncovers the most captivating corners of this unique desert country.

 After enjoying a guided tour of Kolmanskop, we travel to nearby Luderitz on the coast where, after enjoying lunch, some time is spent exploring this small seaside village by vehicle.
 The tour then returns to your overnight accommodations in the late afternoon.

-After breakfast the tour departs Sossusvlei and travels westwards towards the coast via the Kuiseb Pass.
-En route several stops are made where guests will have the opportunity to experience the sweeping views and the variety of geographical rocks and formations so typical of this region of Namibia.
-Closer to the coast, the temperatures cool and the landscape becomes barren, flat and featureless.
-During the mid-afternoon we reach the village of Swakopmund, an oasis in a never-ending desert.
+After breakfast, we depart Sossusvlei and travel westwards towards the coast via the Kuiseb Pass.
+En-route several stops are made where guests will have the opportunity to experience the sweeping views and the variety of geographical rocks and formations so typical of this region of Namibia.
+Closer to the coast the temperature cools and the landscape becomes barren, flat and featureless.
+During the middle afternoon, we reach the village of Swakopmund, an oasis in a never-ending desert.
 Swakopmund was established in 1892 and is a quaint and picturesque seaside town with a rich and vibrant history.
-We travel to our overnight accommodations where the remainder of the day will be spent at leisure.
+The remainder of your day may be spent exploring the village or relaxing.

 After a last breakfast in Swakopmund, we say goodbye to civilization as we travel north towards the Skeleton Coast on the coastal ‘salt road’.
 This northern coastal region of Namibia is one of the most remote locations on the planet.
 While the landscape is barren and almost completely devoid of any feature, the adjacent cold Atlantic Ocean is rich in nutrients and supports a diverse variety of wildlife.

 Our first stop en route is at Cape Cross.
-The Portuguese navigator-explorer Diogo Cão, in his search for a sea route to India and the Spice Islands, placed a stone cross here in the 1480’s.
-Today, a replica of the cross is on display at this location.
-Cape Cross is a protected area and home to one of the largest colonies of Cape fur seals on the African continent, numbering at least 80 000 individuals.
+The Portuguese navigator-explorer Diogo Cão, in his search for a sea route to India and the Spice Islands, placed a stone cross here in the 1480s.
+Today a replica of the cross is on display at this location.
+Cape Cross is a protected area and home to one of the largest colonies of Cape fur seals on the African continent, numbering at least 80, 000 individuals.
 After some time spent viewing the seals, the safari continues northwards along the coast before heading inland to Bergsig.
-As we leave the coast behind, signs of vegetation begin to appear and sightings of common animals like springbok, gemsbok and kudu are possible.
-We reach our overnight accommodations at Palmwag in the late afternoon.
+As we leave the coast behind, signs of vegetation begin to appear and sightings of common animals like springbok, gemsbok, and kudu are possible.
+We reach our overnight accommodations at Palmwag in Damaraland during the late afternoon.

 During the evening, guests will have the opportunity to sit along the fence-line overlooking the lighted waterhole, from where many animals and most notably black rhino are frequently viewed as they come down to the waterhole during the hours of darkness.

 After a last morning game drive in Etosha, the safari departs via the park’s eastern boundary gate and travels south to Windhoek.
-On arrival in Windhoek, guests will board a regional flight to Johannesburg, bringing to an end a memorable 14 Day In-Depth Namibia Overland safari.
+On arrival in Windhoek, guests will board a regional flight to Johannesburg, bringing to an end a memorable safari tour in Namibia.

 South Africa's diversity has earned it the nickname 'the world in one country'.